lifeparticle/Ruby-Cheatsheet/README.md

 Introduction
 ============
-Ruby is an object-oriented and interpreted (executes the code at runtime) programming language like Python.
+Ruby is a pure object-oriented and interpreted (executes the code at runtime) programming language invented in the mid-90s by Yukihiro Matsumoto.
 In Ruby, everything is an object.
+It is easy-to-learn with dynamic typing and automatic memory management.

+With the idea that programming should be enjoyable for programmers, it was created to increase programmer productivity.
+It emphasizes the necessity for software to be understood by humans first and computers second.

+Ruby will be quite familiar to Python and Perl developers (and to a lesser extent C# and JavaScript developers) as Ruby was heavily inspired by Perl in certain areas (as was Python).
+Ruby is less related to languages like C, C++ or Java because these languages are compiled (not interpreted), statically typed, and focused on performance rather than flexibility and conciseness.

+Ruby comes with a program that will show the results of any Ruby statements you feed it.
+Playing with Ruby code in interactive sessions like this is a terrific way to learn the language.

+Open up IRB (which stands for Interactive Ruby).

+* If you’re using **macOS** open up `Terminal` and type `irb`, then hit enter.
+* If you’re using **Linux**, open up a `shell` and type `irb` and hit enter.
+* If you’re using **Windows**, open `Interactive Ruby` from the Ruby section of your Start Menu.
 ```ruby
 1.next # 2
 ```

-To test the above code, you can use IRB (interactive Ruby).
-It’s a tool to execute Ruby code read from the standard input interactively.
-Type the irb command from your shell to initiate the interpreter.
+To test the above code, type the irb command from your shell to initiate the interpreter.

 ![1_OrzIgbBwYZUmgx3xm-woAg](https://user-images.githubusercontent.com/1612112/92318937-70e30000-f056-11ea-95b9-a9d3480fed36.gif)